Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

 \section{Wiretap and Gelfand-Pinsker Analogy}

 The main idea behind the WTC-GPC analogy is rephrasing the two problems to get a unified perspective on them both.
-Defining achievability in terms of the \emph{induced joint distribution} converging to an appropriate \emph{target joint distribution} under which the performance criteria (e.g., reliability and security) are satisfied does just that.
-Consequently, one can show, for example, that a reliable and secure sequence of wiretap codes induces a reliable sequence of codes for a corresponding GPC.
-Then, one may further deduce that any upper bound on the GPC capacity also serve as an upper bound on the secrecy-capacity of the WTC.
+Defining achievability in terms of the \emph{induced joint distribution} converging to an appropriate \emph{target measure} under which the performance criteria (e.g., reliability, security and stealth) are satisfied does just that.
+Consequently, one can show that a sequence of stealth-wiretap codes of a give rate attaining reliability, security and stealth induces a reliable sequence of codes (of the same rate) for a corresponding GPC.
+Then, one may further deduce that any upper bound on the capacity of this GPC also serves as an upper bound on the achievable wiretap rate we have started from.

-We next describe the analogy principle for the base case of the classic wiretap and GP channels.
-As a first simple example, the analogy is used to derive a converse proof for the WTC's secrecy-capacity theorem.
+We next describe the analogy principle for the base case of the classic wiretap and GPCs.
+As a first simple example, the analogy is used to derive a converse proof for the WTC's secrecy-capacity theorem (when a stealth requirement is present; see, e.g., \cite[Theorem 1]{Kramer_EffectiveSecrecy2014}).
 Then, we outline extensions of this idea to multiuser (namely, broadcasting) scenarios.
-These extension are subsequently used to prove the main secrecy-capacity results of this work that are stated in Section \ref{SEC:Results}.
+These extension are used to prove the main secrecy-capacity results of this work that are stated in Section~\ref{SEC:Results}.